Yahweh is referred to as the Savior in the Old and New Testaments (1 Timothy 1:1, 2:3, Luke 1:47, Isaiah 43:11, 45:21, Hosea 13:4).

 Unlike the Old Covenant—which was inscribed on stone tablets—the New Covenant is ‘Engraved in the Hearts and Minds’ of a Spiritual Israel (Hebrews 8:10-13, Jeremiah 31:31-34).

-• As a result of His sacrifice at Calvary, sins are no longer temporarily covered; they are annulled (Mat 26:28, Mark 2:7, 10, Luke 23:33, Eph 1:10-14, Heb 7:27, 9:26, 10:8, 12, 14, Rom 11:25-27, Zec 9:9).
+‘Eternal Life,’ which embodies the hope of salvation, represents God’s ultimate promise to his children.
+This gift is offered through Yahweh alone, who manifested Himself in the flesh as the true Messiah (1 Tim 3:16).
+Because of His sacrifice at Calvary, sins are no longer merely covered, they are annulled (Mat 26:28, Mark 2:7, 10, Luke 23:33, Eph 1:10-14, Heb 7:27, 9:26, 10:8, 12, 14, Rom 11:25-27, Zec 9:9).

 John 5:43 I am come in my Father’s name, and ye receive me not: if another shall come in his own name, him ye will receive

-Indeed, the Savior of the World came with the name and authority of Yahweh, being the image thereof (Acts 13:39, Rom 3:20, Gal 2:20-21, 3:7-11, Isa 9:6, Psalm 118:26, Luke 11:20, 1 Tim 3:16, Phil 2:6).
+Indeed, the Messiah and Savior of the World came with the name and authority of Yahweh, being the image of the invisible God (Acts 13:39, Rom 3:20, Gal 2:20-21, 3:7-11, Isaiah 9:6, Psalm 118:26, Luke 11:20, 1 Tim 3:16, Phil 2:6).

 Proverbs 19:23 A reverent fear of Yahweh leadeth unto life, he that hath it shall abide satisfied, and will not be visited with evil

-Under the Old Covenant, the Spirit of Yahweh dwelt in a physical temple.
-However, with the arrival of the true Messiah, a New Covenant was revealed.
+Under the Old Covenant, the Spirit of Yahweh dwelt in a building referred to as the temple.
+However, with the arrival of the true Messiah, a New Covenant was revealed; the Spirit of Yahweh now resides in the temple of true believers (1 Cor 3:16-17, 1 Cor 6:19, Pro 1:23, Joel 2:28, Zec 12:10).

 Messiah Worshiped as Yahweh